 She was standing over me then, her eyes gone black, looking down as I picked through the rubble.
 We had come here to find something: some truth hidden 'neath autumn leaves.
 But the October wind was cold, and the overcast dawnlight seemed so dreary, and we weren't finding anything at all.
 A squall hit us and Avery turned to look over the shrublands, at all that billowing grass.
 Powerlines ran 'cross the field, and behind them, those strange wooden houses with the glass bashed in and the walls all lurching.
 We'd gone back there one day to look around.
 You led the way.
 We climbed through a broken screen door, then walked past a mattress, and soon after we were in a kitchen.
 The wires had been ripped from the walls, and the ground was covered in needles.

 Maybe there are more like us, sifting through wreckage out here past the slaughterhouse: looking for answers and ghosts.
 I remember one night we lit a fire in the hideout.
 I can still see the light dancing on your cheeks.
 I remember you looking at me, so scared and so lively, then speaking, saying that you loved me.
 I don't know why you said it, or what you meant exactly, but I believed it.
-I believed it very strongly.
 I always seemed to believe you.
 Now in the distance cries a crow, and we walk as if bound up in crystal.
 All is reflecting, all is like glass, everything turning to light.
 I was looking up at Avery and she was talking back at me, but I couldn't hear the words all broken in the air.
 She was wearing the jacket - that same black jacket - that she wore to your birthday in April.

 they found the note, and the rose, and the hanged man.